 MXQ is an extremely reliable manufacturer of liquid ring vacuum pumps, which are the positive-displacement pumps used in several critical process industries.
 MXQ vacuum pumps are available in capacities up to 17,000 CFM, which helps ensure optimum efficiency in various processes.
 We also provide Voith design liquid ring pumps, which are designed for capacities higher than 17,000 CFM.
-Our pumps are dimensionally and functionally equivalent to NASH 904 Series, NASH CL Series, and NASH SC Series.
+Our vacuum pumps are dimensionally and functionally equivalent to NASH 904 Series, NASH CL Series, and NASH SC Series vacuum pumps.
 The pump components are available in different materials of construction such as ductile iron, cast iron, 316 and 304 stainless steel, bronze, and aluminum bronze.
 These various materials enable businesses to meet the requirements of the process environments.

 MXQ liquid ring vacuum pumps feature robust construction, and are easy to maintain due to few moving parts, and simple designs.